astro-otter/otter-backups/README.md

-# otter-backups
+# OTTER Backups
-Backups of the otter json files
+Backups of the otter json files that are stored in an ArangoDB database at SciServer.
+The backups folder has the stored backups named by date.